vazome/vazome.tech/content/AWS/Compute/Lambda.md

 # Execution
 ## Synchronous invocation
 Executes from API/CLI data is passed to lambda and client awaiting response.
 Then data or failure is returned.
-Also client > [[API Gateway]] > Lambda is possible.
+Also client > [[AWS API Gateway]] > Lambda is possible.
 Errors and Retries are up to client.
 ![[Pasted image 20230207005001.png|400]]
 ## Asynchronous invocation
 Usually when invoked by AWS on your behalf.
 Lambda now retries to reprocess failed queue.